Wagasana, greeting the day

 A common misconception is that rewards must be huge!
 Reward are as varied for us as they are for our dogs.

 LR’s are beneficial to motivate us and our dogs to accomplish goals big or small.

-Decide what your life rewards are and your dog’s.
+Know your dog’s life rewards and training is a cinch.
 Puppies/dogs have at least 3 (food, play, touch).
-Add to this a place to dig, swim, be with us on the couch (or not) or “free” play time, and you have a huge basket of choices.
+Add to this a place to dig, swim, be with us on the couch (or not) or “free” play time, and you have a basket of choices.

 Two of the deepest emotions we can have is love and loss.

 It can suck us into despair or make us feel giddy and alive ...
 Laugh, this too shall pass ...

 Loss -- when one door closes, another one opens: Loss is part of living.
 Losing loved ones is painful, and the loss of a dog (other pet) excruciating.
 Coping with loss, grieving our way through the quicksand, imagine someone tossing you a line.
 Grab on ... it may be a slow process, but you will make it to the surface.
 The universe has a way of assigning each of us what it thinks we can handle.
 Wallowing, not a dog's style.
 Dogs experience emotion, loss and pain, but nature has a away of providing them with a unique gift of being able to move on.
 We can learn from this.
 Absolutely experience your loss.
 Take time to grieve.
 Then bounce back with resilience.
 Lessons and memories from loss are the gift.

 Love: Love Liberates: I am grateful to have been loved, to be loved now and to be able to love because love liberates.
 It doesn't control - that is the ego.
 Love says, I love you here or if you are in China.
 I would like to be near you.
 I'd like to have your arms around me.
 I'd like to hear your voice in my ear, but that's not possible now, so I love you.
 Go.